When Does a Police Officer Have to Appear in Traffic Court for a Traffic Violation?

 Colin Maher, 03 May 2016

-When you contest a traffic ticket and insist on your right to a trial, the police officer or state trooper who issued your ticket must appear in court.
-This requirement exists because your right to fair treatment under law includes allowing you to face and question your accuser.
-That explanation sounds a little grandiose for something like fighting a speeding ticket, but constitutional rights always apply whenever you deal with law enforcement officers and judges.
+When you contest a traffic ticket, it often takes more than one court date.
+While it is true that the police officer or state trooper who issued your ticket will eventually need to appear in court, it doesn’t apply to the initial hearing date (also called arraignment).
+This requirement exists because your right to fair treatment under the law includes allowing you to have a trial where you are entitled to face and question your accuser.
+That explanation is a bit wordy for something like fighting a speeding ticket, but constitutional rights always apply when dealing with law enforcement officers, courts, and judges.

 If the officer who wrote the citation does not appear in traffic court, one of three things can happen: